slimprap/Flutter_brewCrew/README.md

 # flutter_firebase

-This is a flutter tutorial application that I learnt from NetNinja: https://netninja.dev/
+This is a flutter and firebase tutorial application that I learnt from NetNinja: https://netninja.dev/